fergbrain/countdown-timer/readme.txt

  * On-hover date localization is now completed.
 Thanks to [pwesolek] for the patch.
  * Updated language files
+ * Updated readme instructions for installation and usage

 = 2.4.3 =
 Release Date: 3/10/2012